Description of the HTTP API

 "known_virus": number //Number of objects infected by known viruses

-"virus_modification": number //Number of objects infected by modifications of known viruses
+"virus_modification": number //Number of objects infected by a modification of a known virus

 "unknown_virus": number //Number of objects infected by unknown viruses